-A resident elector is an individual who is qualified to vote in a jurisdiction by virtue of living (residing) in the jurisdiction.
-To sign an elector response form as a resident elector a person must:

-- be 18 years of age or older; and - be a Canadian citizen; and - have lived in British Columbia for at least 6 months immediately before signing the elector response form; and - be a resident within the municipal boundaries of the Municipality of North Cowichan for at least 30 days before signing the elector response form; and - not be disqualified by any enactment from voting in an election or otherwise disqualified by law.

-A non-resident property elector is an individual who does not live (does not reside) in the Municipality of North Cowichan but is entitled to vote by virtue of owning a real property in that jurisdiction.
-To sign an elector response form as a non-resident property elector a person must:

-- not be entitled to register as a resident elector in the Municipality of North Cowichan; and - be 18 year of age or older; and - be a Canadian citizen; and - have lived in British Columbia for at least 6 months immediately before signing the elector response form; and - not be disqualified by any enactment from voting in an election or otherwise disqualified by law; and - be the only person(s) who are registered owners of the real property, either as joint tenants or tenants in common, are individuals who are not holding the property in trust for a corporation or another trust; and - be a registered owner of real property within the municipal boundaries of the Municipality of North Cowichan for at least 30 days before signing the elector response form. - If a property is owned by more than one individual, only one of them may sign an elector response form (with the written consent of the majority of the owners); - A person may register as a non-resident property elector in relation to one parcel of real property in the Municipality of North Cowichan.
+- A resident elector is an individual who is qualified to vote in a jurisdiction by virtue of living (residing) within the jurisdiction.
+To sign an elector response form as a resident elector, a person must: be 18 years of age or older; be a Canadian citizen; have lived in British Columbia for at least 6 months immediately before signing the Elector Response Form; be a resident within the municipal boundaries of North Cowichan for at least 30 days before signing the Elector Response Form; and not be disqualified by any enactment from voting in an election or otherwise disqualified by law. - A non-resident property elector is an individual who does not live (reside) within the municipal boundary of North Cowichan but is entitled to vote by virtue of owning a real property in that jurisdiction.
+To sign an Elector Response Form as a non-resident property elector a person must: not be entitled to register as a "resident elector" in the Municipality of North Cowichan; be 18 years of age or older; be a Canadian citizen; have lived in British Columbia for at least 6 months immediately before signing the Elector Response Form; not be disqualified by any enactment from voting in an election or otherwise disqualified by law; be the only person(s) who are registered owners of the real property, either as joint tenants or tenants in common, are individuals who are not holding the property in trust for a corporation or another trust; and be a registered owner of real property within the municipal boundaries of North Cowichan for at least 30 days before signing the Elector Response Form.
+If a property is owned by more than one individual, only one of them may sign an Elector Response Form (with the written consent of the majority of the owners).
+A person may register as a non-resident property elector in relation to one parcel of real property in the Municipality of North Cowichan.